Is this your child's symptom?

-- Sunburn never causes a third-degree burn or scarring.
+- Rarely, severe sunburn can cause a third-degree burn or scarring.

 Causes of Sunburn

 - Direct sun exposure.
-Warnings: Clouds don't help.
+Warning: clouds don't help.
 70% of UV light still gets through on cloudy days.

 - Reflected sun rays.
 From snow 80% is reflected, from sand 20%, from water only 5%.